-Consumables revenue increased by \$1.5 million, or 31%, primarily due to growth in IFC sales volume, driven by a 37% year-over-year increase in the installed base of our instrument systems, partially offset by a change in the sales mix to IFCs with lower average selling prices.
-Annualized IFC pull-through was within our historical range of between \$40,000 to \$50,000 per system for our analytical systems and slightly above our historical range of \$10,000 to \$15,000 per system for our preparatory systems.
-Increases in assays and reagents sales also contributed to the increase in consumables revenue.
+Consumables revenue increased by \$1.3 million, or 22%, primarily due to growth in IFC unit volume, which was driven by increased sales to production genomics customers, and, to a lesser extent, higher average selling prices, increased sales to research customers, and increased sales of assays and reagents.
+The revenue increase was offset in part by a shift in sales mix to IFCs with lower average selling prices.
+Annualized IFC pull-through for our analytical systems was within our historical range of \$40,000 to \$50,000 per system and above the historical range of \$10,000 to \$15,000 per system for preparatory systems.